liangqiyuan/TMO/README.md

 ## 🔥 Our Framework

-We present **TMO** (Three-M Offloading), a local-cloud LLM inference system designed to optimize **response quality**, **latency**, and **cost efficiency** for LLMs in **multi-modal, multi-task, and multi-dialogue settings**.
+We present **TMO** (Three-M Offloading), a device-cloud LLM inference system designed to optimize **response quality**, **latency**, and **cost efficiency** for LLMs in **multi-modal, multi-task, and multi-turn conversations**.
 TMO dynamically adapts to diverse conversational demands across tasks such as assistance, query, recommendation, and message editing.
 To enhance performance, we propose resource-constrained RL, which selects the best LLMs and modalities for inference, balancing quality, latency, and cost.
 RCRL also integrates user prompt associations with multi-modal data to effectively manage task connections in decision-making.
+The journal extension further introduces a resource-aware adaptation mechanism that generalizes to arbitrary user-specified resource budgets unseen during training.

 <div align="center">
     <img src="figures/RL.png" alt="overview" style="width:60%;"/>